Moridrin/mp-ssv-mailchimp/README.md

-# MP-SSV-General
+# MP-SSV-MailChimp
-The parent for all the MP-SSV plugins.
+This is a plugin that functions as an add-on for both the SSV Events and the SSV Frontend Members plugin